 Many cats and some dogs with chronic enteropathy develop cobalamin deficiency.
 If present, cobalamin supplementation will be required to help resolve the clinical signs.

-Cytoxan is used in pets that have serious side effects to the corticosteroids, are not fully responsive to corticosteroids, or require additional immunosuppressive medication because of the severity of disease.
+Cytoxan is used in pets that have serious side effects to the corticosteroids, are not fully responsive to corticosteroids, or require additional immunosuppressive medication because of the severity of the disease.
 Side effects of Cytoxan include bone marrow suppression (loss of ability to produce red and white blood cells and platelets) and sterile hemorrhagic cystitis (bloody urine).
 Because this is a potent drug, it is very important to monitor the CBC (complete blood count) in pets being treated with Cytoxan on a regular basis (every four to six weeks).

 This drug is also reserved for dogs that are not responsive to or having problems with corticosteroids.
 Although side effects are less than those with cyclophosphamide, this drug can also cause severe bone marrow suppression.
 As with cyclophosphamide therapy, there may be a recommendation that a CBC be monitored on a regular basis (every four to six weeks).
 Azathioprine is very toxic in cats; therefore, its use in cats is not recommended.

 This drug is used in cats that either are not responsive to corticosteroids or as a sole anti-inflammatory drug in diabetic cats.
 Chlorambucil is generally used in conjunction with corticosteroids in cats with severe chronic enteropathy or those with low-grade small cell intestinal lymphoma.
 Although side effects are minimal, this drug can cause severe bone marrow suppression.
 As with cyclophosphamide therapy, there may be a recommendation that a CBC be monitored on a regular basis (every four to weeks).

 Some pets may require either long-term dietary management or low-dose medical therapy throughout their lives.
 The ideal goal of treatment is to control the clinical signs without the need for medications.
 If recurrence of signs is seen, medical therapy may need to be re-instituted.
 Please contact your veterinarian before restarting any medication with your pet.